raspberrypilearning/comic-character/en/step_5.md

 ## Create light mode theme

-Add a toggle feature that will allow your users switch between dark mode and light mode themes.
+In this step, you will create a toggle switch that will allow your users switch between dark mode and light mode themes.
 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step5" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 #### Add toggle to the header section

 --- task ---

 Open index.html.

+Create a div element inside the header section and give it a class `toggle-container`

 --- code ---
 ---